Q: What happens if I am identified as a match?

-A: Donating bone marrow is a surgical procedure done under general or regional anesthesia in a hospital.
-Doctors use needles to withdraw liquid marrow from the back of the pelvic bone.
+A: Donating bone marrow is an outpatient surgical procedure done under general or regional anesthesia in a hospital.
+Doctors use needles to withdraw liquid marrow from the iliac crest of the pelvic bone.
 PBSC donation is a non-surgical procedure done in an outpatient clinic.
 PBSC donors receive daily injections of a drug called filgrastim for five days, to increase the number of blood-forming cells in the bloodstream.
-Through a process called aphaeresis, a donor's blood is removed through a needle in one arm and passed through a machine that separates out the blood-forming cells.
+Through a process called apheresis, a donor's blood is removed through a needle in one arm and passed through a machine that separates out the blood-forming stem cells.
 The remaining blood is returned to the donor through the other arm.

 Q: How long does the donation process take?